Braess' Paradoxes in Coupled Power and Transportation Systems: Model

-where the equality constraint enforces network-wide power balance (ignoring losses as typical in linearized power flow models), and the inequality constraint imposes the line flow limit on the power lines with $m_\mathrm{P}$ being the number of flow constraints and $\mathbf{\bar f}$ modeling the flow capacities.
+where the equality constraint enforces network-wide power balance, and the inequality constraint imposes the line flow limit with $m_\mathrm{P}$ being the number of flow constraints and $\mathbf{\bar f} > \mathbf{0}$ modeling the flow capacities.
 Here matrix $\mathbf H\in \mathbb{R}^{m_\mathrm{P} \times n _\mathrm{P}}$, commonly referred to as the \emph{shift factor matrix}, characterizes the linear mapping from the power injection vector to the flow vector.
-See \citep{qin2018submodularity} for details on deriving these constraints.
+See \cite{qin2018submodularity} for details on deriving these constraints.